openpreserve/jpylyzer/doc/jpylyzerUserManual.md

 * Tile-part lengths (TLM) marker segment (optional) <sup>\*</sup>

-The optional markers that are marked with an asterisk above are only minimally supported at this stage: if *jpylyzer* encounters them, it will include the corresponding element in the *properties* element of the output.
-However, *jpylyzer* does not analyse the contents of these marker segments, which means that the respective elements in the output will be empty.
+The optional markers that are marked with an asterisk above are only minimally supported at this stage.

 ### Tile parts